 Adults need protection against disease too.
 Learn about vaccines for adults including immunizations for health care workers, pregnant women and older adults.

-North Carolina law requires all children in the state to receive certain immunizations.
-Records are checked when children enter school or child care.
-Follow the links for detailed information on:
+North Carolina law requires all children to receive certain immunizations.
+Records are verified when children enter school or childcare.

 Travelers need certain immunizations before leaving the United States.
-Find out what immunizations you and your family need to stay healthy in foreign lands.
+Find out what immunizations you and your family need to stay healthy abroad.

 Vaccines are safe and effective.
 Find out what parents, doctors and researchers have to say about vaccine safety.

 The North Carolina Immunization Program (NCIP) provides vaccines at no cost to children who might not otherwise be vaccinated because of inability to pay.
 The program is funded through the federal Vaccines for Children (VFC) initiative.
-Learn more about the NCIP.
+Learn more about the VFC program.